Date palm: Genome

 A draft genome of P. dactylifera (Khalas variety) was published in 2011 followed by more complete genome assemblies in 2013 and 2019.
 The later study used long-read sequencing technology.
 With the release of this improved genome assembly, the researchers were able to map genes for fruit color and sugar content.
-The NYU Abu Dhabi researchers had also re-sequenced the genomes of several date varieties to develop the first single nucleotide polymorphism map of the date palm genome in 2015.
+Researchers had also re-sequenced the genomes of several date varieties to develop the first single nucleotide polymorphism map of the date palm genome in 2015.

 Etymology

-The species name dactylifera 'date-bearing' is Latin, and is formed with the loanword dactylus in Latin from Greek daktylos (δάκτυλος), which means 'date' (also 'finger'), and with the native Latin fero, which means 'to bear'.
-The fruit is known as a date.
-The fruit's English name (through Old French, through Latin) comes from the Greek word for 'finger', δάκτυλος, because of the fruit's elongated shape.
+The species name dactylifera 'date-bearing' is Latin, and is formed with the loanword dactylus in Latin from Greek δάκτυλος daktylos, which means 'date' (also 'finger'), and with the native Latin fero, which means 'to bear'.
+The fruit's English name (through Old French, through Latin) comes from the aforementioned Greek word for 'finger' while itself cognate with the English word toe.
+An earlier word attested in Old English manuscripts was the calque fingerapple (fingeræppel).

-The variety Phoenix dactylifera var. jubae, now considered a synonym for P. canairensis, was named after King Juba II.
+The variety Phoenix dactylifera var. jubae, now considered a synonym for P. canariensis, was named after King Juba II.

 Distribution

-The place of origin of the date palm is uncertain because of long cultivation.
+The place and timeline of origin of the date palm is uncertain because of long cultivation.
 According to some sources it probably originated from the Fertile Crescent region straddling Egypt and Mesopotamia while others state that they are native to the Persian Gulf area or derived from wild date palm from western India.
 Fossil records show that the date palm has existed for at least 50 million years.